FasterXML/stax2-api/README.md

 API classes are in package `org.codehaus.stax2`.

-Stax2 API also contains partial Reference Implementation of many of API classes, under `org.codehaus.stax2.ri`: intention is to make it as painless as possible for Java Stax parser to implement full Stax2 support.
+Stax2 API also contains partial Reference Implementation of many of API classes, under `org.codehaus.stax2.ri`: intention is to make it as painless as possible for Java Stax parsers to implement full Stax2 support.

 ## Usage